-The County Manager will evaluate the data furnished by the user and may require additional information.
+- D. Application Review and Evaluation.
+The County Manager will evaluate the data furnished by the user and may require additional information. - 1.
+The County Manager is authorized to accept applications for the County and shall refer all applications to the POTW staff for review and evaluation. - 2.
+Within 30 days of receipt the County Manager shall acknowledge and accept the complete application; or if not complete, shall return the application to the applicant with a statement of what additional information is required.

-- (1) The County Manager is authorized to accept applications for the County and shall refer all applications to the POTW staff for review and evaluation. - (2) Within 30 days of receipt the County Manager shall acknowledge and accept the complete application; or if not complete, shall return the application to the applicant with a statement of what additional information is required. - (e) Tentative Determination and Draft Permit - (1) The POTW staff shall conduct a review of the application and an on-site inspection of the significant industrial user, including any pretreatment facilities, and shall prepare a written evaluation and tentative determination to issue or deny the significant industrial user permit. - (2) If the staff's tentative determination in Paragraph (1) above is to issue the permit, the following additional determinations shall be made in writing: - (I) proposed discharge limitations for those pollutants proposed to be limited; - (ii) a proposed schedule of compliance, including interim dates and requirements, for meeting the proposed limitations; and
+E. Tentative Determination and Draft Permit:

+- The POTW staff shall conduct a review of the application and an on-site inspection of the significant industrial user, including any pretreatment facilities, and shall prepare a written evaluation and tentative determination to issue or deny the significant industrial user permit. - 2.
+If the staffs' tentative determination in Paragraph (1) above is to issue the permit, the following additional determinations shall be made in writing: - a) Proposed discharge limitations for those pollutants proposed to be limited; - b) A proposed schedule of compliance, including interim dates and requirements, for meeting the proposed limitations; and
-(iii) a brief description of any other proposed special conditions which will have significant impact upon the discharge described in the application.

-- (3) The staff shall organize the determinations made pursuant to Paragraphs (1) and (2) above and the general permit conditions of the County into a significant industrial user permit. - (f) Permit supporting documentation.
-The Control Authority staff shall prepare the following documents for all Significant Industrial User permits. - (1) An allocation table (AT) listing permit information for all Significant Industrial Users, including but not limited to permit limits, permit effective and expiration dates, and a comparison of total permitted flows and loads with Division approved maximum allowable loadings of the POTW, including flow, on forms or in a format approved by the Division.
-The AT shall be updated as permits are issued or renewed, and as permits are modified where the permitted limits or other AT information is revised.
+- c) A brief description of any other proposed special conditions which will have significant impact upon the discharge described in the application. - 3.
+The staff shall organize the determinations made pursuant to Paragraphs (1) and (2) above and the general permit conditions of the County into a significant industrial user permit. - F. Permit supporting documentation.
+The Control Authority staff shall prepare the following documents for all Significant Industrial User permits. - 1.
+An allocation table (AT) listing permit information for all Significant Industrial Users, including but not limited to permit limits, permit effective and expiration dates, and a comparison of total permitted flows and loads with Division approved maximum allowable loadings of the POTW, including flow, on forms or in a format approved by the Division.
+The AT shall be updated as permits are issued or renewed, and as permits are modified where the permitted limits or other AT information is revised. - 2.
+The basis, or rationale, for the pretreatment limitations, including the following: - a) documentation of categorical determination, including documentation of any calculations used in applying categorical pretreatment standards; and - b) documentation of the rationale of any parameters for which monitoring has been waived under 40 CFR Part 403.
+12(e)(2).

-- The basis, or rationale, for the pretreatment limitations, including the following: - (A) documentation of categorical determination, including documentation of any calculations used in applying categorical pretreatment standards; and - (B) documentation of the rationale of any parameters for which monitoring has been waived under 40 CFR Part 403.12(e)(2). - (g) Final Action On Significant Industrial User Permit Applications - (1) The County Manager shall take final action on all applications not later than 90 days following receipt of a complete application. - (2) The County Manager is authorized to: - (i) issue a significant industrial user permit containing such conditions as are necessary to effectuate the purposes of this ordinance and N.C.G.S.
-143-215.1; - (ii) issue a significant industrial user permit containing time schedules for achieving compliance with applicable pretreatment standards and requirements; - (iii) modify any permit upon not less than 60 days notice and pursuant to section 4.2(I) of this ordinance; - (iv) revoke any permit pursuant to section 8.1 of this ordinance; - (v) suspend a permit pursuant to section 8.1 of this Ordinance; - (vi) deny a permit application when in the opinion of the County Manager such discharge may cause or contribute to pass-through or interference of the wastewater treatment plant or where necessary to effectuate the purposes of G.S.
-143-215.1. - (h) Permit Modification - (1) Modifications of permits shall be subject to the same procedural requirements as the issuance of permits except as listed below.
-Any changes or new conditions in the permit shall include a reasonable time schedule for compliance - (I) changes in the ownership of the discharge when no other change in the permit is indicated, - (ii) a single modification of any compliance schedule not in excess of four months,
+G. Final Action on Significant Industrial User Permit Applications:

+- 1. The County Manager shall take final action on all applications not later than 90 days following receipt of a complete application. - 2.
+The County Manager is authorized to: - a) Issue a significant industrial user permit containing such conditions as are necessary to effectuate the purposes of this ordinance and N.C.G.S.
+143-215.1; - b) Issue a significant industrial user permit containing time schedules for achieving compliance with applicable pretreatment standards and requirements; - c) Modify any permit upon not less than 60 days' notice and pursuant to section Article 4, section 2 of this ordinance; - d) Revoke any permit pursuant to Article 8 of this ordinance; - e) Suspend a permit pursuant to Article 8 of this Ordinance; - f) Deny a permit application when in the opinion of the County Manager such discharge may cause or contribute to pass-through or interference of the wastewater treatment plant or where necessary to effectuate the purposes of G.S.
+143-215.1.